 To reach Pompeii from Positano, you’ll first want to reach Sorrento, which is easily accessible from Positano by either SITA bus or ferry.
 From there, you’ll take the Circumvesuviana train to Pompeii.

-If you’re looking to take the logistical guesswork out of a day trip to Pompeii, there are plenty of organised tours such as this half-day tour that include pick up and return from Positano, along with a tour guide in the archaeological site.
+If you’re looking to take the logistical guesswork out of getting to Pompeii, there are plenty of organised tours such as this half-day tour that include pick up and return from Positano, along with a tour guide in the archaeological site.

 Spend time back in time wandering through the amphitheater of Pompeii, the tragically preserved homes of the city, and walk down the same streets that ancient Romans once walked before the town fell to the famous Mount Vesuvius.